MicrosoftDocs/windows-dev-docs/hub/includes/store/msi/add-and-edit-store-listing-info.md

 ### Store logos

-Store logos are optional images that you can upload to enhance the way your app is displayed to customers.
+You can upload Store logos to create a more customized display in the Store.

 See [App screenshots and images](../../../apps/publish/publish-your-app/screenshots-and-images.md) for more information.